Sacred-Geometry/YinYangGenerator/README.md

 ### Special thanks to the Geometers

-The mathematical foundations this tool rests on were discovered and shared by dedicated geometers whose work makes projects like this possible.
+The mathematical foundations this tool rests upon were discovered and shared by geometers whose work makes projects like this possible.

-A particular note of gratitude goes to **John Arioni** displayed on *Cut The Knot*, whose rigorous and elegant exposition of the golden ratio relationships hidden inside the yin–yang symbol provided direct inspiration for the ratio presets and overlay constructions in this tool:
+A particular note of gratitude goes to **John Arioni**, whose elegant exposition of the golden-ratio relationships of the yin–yang symbol provided inspiration for the development of this Generator Tool.
+Image displayed at *Cut The Knot*:

 > [The Golden Ratio in Yin Yang — Cut The Knot](https://www.cut-the-knot.org/do_you_know/GoldenRatioInYinYang.shtml)